tauri-apps/tauri.studio/docs-generator/src/markdown/book.md

 - Read and write Rust code

 ### Stuff you'll get if you preorder
-- Access to a real App built for all platforms available at respective stores (that includes CTF Flags).
+- Access to a real demo App built for all platforms available at respective stores (that includes CTF Flags).
 - Exclusive One-Pager cheat sheets made available for each section of the book, including the Appendices.
 - Early access to videos / webcasts.
 - Discounted participation in the “Capture the Flag” event hosted at the launch of the book.

 ## Outline
+This is an early outline of the contents that we expect to publish.
+Contents subject to change.

 ### Chapter 1 - Theory
 (ca. 50 pages - mostly conversational / technical, graphics)
 ```